MatthieuSarkis/Ising-QIP/README.md

 # Ising Quantum Image Processing

-This repository contains a toy project in which we tackle the question of whether quantum embeddings can be any useful solving various tasks on classical spin system (like the Ising model, percolation, etc...).
+This repository contains a toy project in which we tackle the question of whether quantum embeddings can be any useful for solving various tasks on classical spin systems (like the Ising model, percolation, etc...).

 The data generation part for the Ising configurations is written in C++ and uses the Metropolis-Hastings algorithm.